wannesm/dtaidistance/README.md

     print(dtw.distance.__doc__)

-A number of options are foreseen to early stop some paths the dynamic programming algorithm is exploring or tune the distance computation:
+A number of options are foreseen to early stop some paths the dynamic programming algorithm is exploring or tune the distance measure computation:

 - `window`: Only allow for shifts up to this amount away from the two diagonals.
-- `max_dist`: Stop if the returned distance will be larger than this value.
+- `max_dist`: Stop if the returned distance measure will be larger than this value.
 - `max_step`: Do not allow steps larger than this value.
 - `max_length_diff`: Return infinity if difference in length of two series is larger.
 - `penalty`: Penalty to add if compression or expansion is applied (on top of the distance).

-#### DTW Distance all paths
+#### DTW Distance Measure all warping paths

-If, next to the distance, you also want the full distance matrix to see all possible paths:
+If, next to the distance, you also want the full matrix to see all possible warping paths:

     from dtaidistance import dtw
     s1 = [0, 0, 1, 2, 1, 0, 1, 0, 0]
     s2 = [0, 1, 2, 0, 0, 0, 0, 0, 0]
-    distance, matrix = dtw.distances(s1, s2)
+    distance, matrix = dtw.warping_paths(s1, s2)
     print(distance)
     print(matrix)

-#### DTW Distances Between Set of Series
+#### DTW Distance Measures Between Set of Series

-To compute the DTW distances between all sequences in a list of sequences, use the method `dtw.distance_matrix`.
+To compute the DTW distance measures between all sequences in a list of sequences, use the method `dtw.distance_matrix`.
 You can set variables to use more or less c code (`use_c` and `use_nogil`) and parallel or serial execution (`parallel`).